RonMon1994/FishNet/README.md

 ## Real-Time Detection
 To enable real-time detection, the application processes video streams frame by frame, using the trained YOLO model to identify fish species.
 Alerts are generated when invasive species are detected.

+## Running the Inference Script
+Ensure you have the necessary libraries installed: pip install ultralytics openpyxl pandas
+To run the inference script, use the following command: python infrance_run_example.py --videos_base_dir "/path/to/your/videos"
+# Example

+Here is an example of how to run the script with a specific videos_base_dir: python infrance_run_example.py --videos_base_dir "/media/ronm/Crucial X6/chunk_4/israchz091121A/videos"

 ## Contributing
 Contributions are welcome!
 Please follow these steps to contribute: